danavery/attention-encodings/README.md

 * Analysis occurs before layer normalization and feed-forward processing in each transformer layer

-* Position encoding options:
+* Position encoding option:
   * When enabled, adds the token's position encoding to all vocabulary embeddings
   * Required for fair comparison since layer outputs include position information
   * Can be disabled to see position-independent relationships
+  * Comparing embeddings with and without positional encoding shows relatively small differences

 * Similarity calculations:
   * Originally implemented with both cosine and Euclidean metrics
   * Cosine similarity produces more interpretable results
   * Applied between complete layer outputs and vocabulary embeddings

-* Positional Encoding Effects:
+* Model:
-  * Comparing embeddings with and without positional encoding shows relatively small differences
-  * It's a good demonstration of how positional encodings are designed to inform but not dominate token meanings
-  * Rankings shift enough to encode position information while preserving core relationships between tokens

-Using RoBERTa-base from Hugging Face:
+  * Using "roberta-base" from Hugging Face:
     * 12 attention layers
     * Hidden size of 768
     * 12 attention heads

 ## Why RoBERTa?